Vladislaus II, Duke and King of Bohemia: Abdication

 Eager to impose his son Frederick on the throne of the still-elective duchy of Bohemia, he abdicated in 1173 without either the consensus of the Bohemian noblemen or the emperor's permission.
 Frederick kept the throne for less than one year before yielding his place to Soběslav II, the elder son of Soběslav I.

 Vladislav lived in Thuringia in the lands of his second wife, where he died in January 1174.
 He was buried in the Cathedral of Meissen.
-His reign was marked by the founding of numerous Premonstratensian and Cistercian abbeys in Bohemia, as well as the construction of a stone bridge across the Vltava River in Prague: the construct was named the Judith Bridge in honour of Vladislav's second wife.
+His reign was marked by the founding of numerous Premonstratensian and Cistercian abbeys in Bohemia, as well as the completion of a stone bridge across the Vltava River in Prague: the construction was named the Judith Bridge in honour of Vladislav's second wife.
 The bridge was destroyed in a flood in 1342 and the Charles Bridge was built in its place.

 Family and children

 By his first wife, Gertrude of Babenberg (died 4 August 1150), he had the following issue: